simonebraga/middleware_technologies_2022/projectA/HOWTORUN.md

 </p>

 * `5-start-local.sh` sets up a local Spark cluster with a master and a worker.
+* `6-submit_cleaning_enrichment.sh` submits to the Spark cluster the back-end module for data cleaning and enrichment.
-* `6-start_submit.sh` submits to the Spark cluster the back-end application to be run.
+* `7-submit_analysis.sh` submits to the Spark cluster the back-end module for data analysis.

 <br/>